Anthem Part Two: Reception

 Singer-songwriter Julien Baker covered the song in 2020.

 Critical reception towards "Anthem Part Two" was mixed.
 Greg Kot of the Chicago Tribune identified "Anthem Part Two" as an example of the group's subtle "undercurrent of seriousness and an attention to songcraft."
 Kyle Ryan, writing for The A.V.
 Club called it "one of Jackets best songs, with a massively catchy four-chord chorus and just the right amount of self-righteous rebellion for teenagers to sing along."
+Kevin O'Hare of Newhouse News Service likened "Anthem Part Two" to the Who's "My Generation", calling it one of the strongest "us-against-them" teenage anthems in years.

 Darren Ratner, writing for Allmusic, considered it "irresistible," opining that it houses a "indomitable school-kid voice where a surging vapor of knockout speed chords meet wrecking-ball percussion."
 Among the more negative reviews, Aaron Scott of Slant Magazine found the song "rocking and almost musically interesting", but its content "dubious coming from three guys who are nearly 30."
 Steven Wells at NME was derisive, bemoaning its "whiny vocals" and "brittle-boned punk-superlite guitar."
 Joshua Klein of The Washington Post considered it too formulaic, describing its "cookie-cutter" arrangement as too similar to the band's past singles.

 In a 2020 piece for Nylon, Jack Barakat of All Time Low and Ryan Key of Yellowcard—both among the band's descendants—praised the song among their favorites of the genre.
 Key remarked: "The snare drum sounded like a shotgun.
 The sparkly clean guitar riff was such a different sound for a punk song.
 That whole record blew my mind at the time, but I’ve always put a lot of stock in album openers, and that song may be the best of any pop-punk record ever made."